 If you’ve never read Robert Penn Warren’s All the King’s Men, now might be a good time.
-It’s the classic American novel about corruption in politics, how a man is turned from idealist to crass manipulator of the “people” for his own ends.
+It’s the classic American novel about corruption in politics, how a man is turned from idealist to crass manipulator of “the people” for his own ends.

 When I began A Stone for Bread nearly thirty years ago, I didn’t intend it to be a story about political and personal corruption.
 I was desperate then to get a novel published and had decided to write a literary mystery about a lost collection of poems.
-But before I began writing, there came to me an image which dramatically changed the novel’s concept and story.
+But before I began writing, there came to me an image that dramatically changed the novel’s concept and story.
 That image is A Stone for Bread’s opening line.

 “René was four years old when he buried a grenade in the garden behind his house.”